 PE: In closing I wanted to say that I have taken quite a bit of effort to make these new games as relevant and accessible as possible, despite their esoteric subject matter.
 The extensive card text, background, footnotes, and rules references make every effort to show how long-ago events are relevant today.
 As already mentioned, the universals of science never get outdated.
 How are the bankers of the Renaissance similar to those of today?
 Why are cancer, metabolism, vitamins, viruses the way they are?
 What are the politics that lead to artistic freedom of expression?
 What is the consequence that our mitochondria have their own own genome and thus their own genetic imperative and goals, are they really part of us or are they sometimes friends, sometimes enemies?
 What is the effect of combining a state religion and the government in a theocracy?

 FB: Well, I can say that from a personal perspective that your games have helped me rediscover my love for science, history (both natural and man-made) and human behaviour.
 I have also observed that, while your games are not to everyones taste, they always make you think about the subject matter.
 After playing one of your games we have often had long discussions about how parts played out in the game vs the real world and why they ended up like they did etc, and that happens with people who like the game as much as people who don't.
-In a way I think of Phil Eklund as the Noam Chomsky of board games - divisive but always interesting and thought provoking.
+In a way I think of Phil Eklund as the Noam Chomsky (or Ayn Rand - take your pick) of board games - divisive but always interesting and thought provoking.

 Your approach of often doing things from a bottom-up rather than a top-down perspective is also very refreshing.
 For example, is there any other civilization building game, besides Origins, where you play as the people rather than as some demi-god figure leading/controlling the people?
 None that I can recall anyway.
 And soon being able to play from the first sparks of life all the way to our times is mind-bogglingly cool!